webmad1019-1/webmashups-workshop/README.md

 # Web mashups microlearning

 The Exoplanet Archive API allows programatic access to NASA's Exoplanet Archive database.
-I am using it to create a creative data visualisation tool.
+I am using it to create a creative data visualisation tool of all the exoplanets that have been already found.

 <img src="https://exoplanetarchive.ipac.caltech.edu/images/news/news-image-generic-transit.jpg" alt="Transit" />